Detained Without Process: The Excessive Use of Mandatory Detention Against Maryland’s Immigrants

-These are just some of the people who are placed in immigration detention in Maryland and whose lengthy and unnecessary detention our taxpayer dollars are funding.
 In addition to being costly and wasteful, the detention of each of these individuals raises serious due process concerns.
 Each had substantial challenges to their removability, many were eligible for relief, and at least three were detained for a prolonged period of time.
 Their stories will be described in detail in this report.

 In the criminal justice system, the presumption is that everyone is eligible for release on bond and given an opportunity to argue their equities at a hearing before a neutral arbiter.
 In the immigration system, that presumption is reversed for most detainees.
 Immigrants are routinely and automatically subjected to detention pending their removal cases without ever having an opportunity to present their case for release to an immigration judge.
 They remain detained for the entire duration of their immigration proceedings, even when they have strong immigration cases and are ultimately able to win and remain permanently in the United States.

 In 1996, Congress enacted a provision, 8 U.S.C. § 1226(c), requiring the mandatory, no bond detention of immigrants facing deportation based on certain criminal convictions.
 It did so because of an assumption that people with criminal records posed a heightened risk of flight or danger.
 But recent government data shows that this is untrue: individuals detained under § 1226(c) pose no greater flight or public safety risk than the general population of immigration arrestees.